nadjazaric/curriculum-hometask/README.md

 ### Hands on Javascript

 - To comment users have to click on the comment icon which will reveal the comment section.
-Create a function that will display the section class="addComment"
+Create a function that will display the <section class="addComment"> on click.
 - Users can like a post.
 The post already has 15 likes.
 By clicking on the heart icon, the user increases the number of likes by 1.
-Users can like a post as many time they want.
+User can like a post as many time he/she wants.

 ### Add comments
-To add a comment users should enter their name and the content in the form fields, and click the Add comment button.
+To add a comment user should enter his/her name and the content in the form fields, and click the Add comment button.

-- Extend the def home() function and write code to request users' input (name and comment content) from a form.
+- Extend the def home() function and write code to request users' input from a form.
 - Each comment is saved as an item in the Python list.
 - Don't forget to add a post date to each comment.
 Post date should be written in the format '%Y-%m-%d'
-- Save all comments in a json file.
-Locate the static folder and create a json file under data/comments.json

 ### Show recent comments on homepage

-For each comment, the following information is shown on the Homepage:
+For each comment, the following information is shown on the page:
   - User profile default icon
   - User name
   - Comment Title (first 20 characters of the comment content)
   - Date
   - Comment content

-Comments should be listed from Python's list.
 You should first prepare the HTML tags and then use Jinja2 to pass in the values.
 Make sure the comment list is given in render_template() function.